-Buddhism traces its beginning to around 500 BC. when Siddhartha Gautama, a South Asian prince, attained spiritual through meditation. insiaht Buddhists believe that humans are fated to suffer due to greed or desire, although suffering can stopped by following spiritual path of unselfish living and meditation.
+Buddhism traces its beginning to BC. when around 500 Siddhartha Gautama, a South Asian prince, attained spiritual through meditation insiaht Buddhists believe that humans are fated to suffer due to greed or desire, although suffering can stopped by following a spiritual path of unselfish living and meditation.
 Their ultimate goal is to achieve nirvana, a state of peace and unity with the universe.